 Coastline Of Hawaii

-The Hawaii is home to one of the most recently-formed coastlines in the US.
+Hawaii is home to one of the most recently-formed coastlines in the US.
 The islands of Hawaii were formed due to a continuous undersea volcanic activity which is still ongoing to this date.
 This means the coastline is experiencing annual expansion.
-Of the numerous islands that make up the state, Niihau has the longest coastline.
+Of the numerous islands that make up the state, the island of Hawaii, or Big Island as it is often referred to, has the longest coastline.
 Hawaii has a coastline covering a distance of 1,052 miles long.

 Benefit Of Coastlines